altai/focus2/README.rst

 * What do I need to write it?

-Python and Ruby.
+Python, Ruby and Node.js.
 See the documentation for details.
+On Ubuntu just run boostrap_dev_ubuntu.sh.

 * Where are the docs?